jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline deploy`

-Deploy a pipeline from a given table name, an inventory path and the compute pool id to use.
-If not pool is given, it uses the config.yaml content.
+Deploy a pipeline from a given table name , product name or a directory.

 **Usage**: